 But despite these episodes of understandable Garrick-o-mania, there is much to enjoy in this erudite and sprightly book.
 It is a testament to the enduring power of Garrick’s image that he still inspires biographies and critical commentary, and Ritchie’s attention to the ‘cobweb politics’ of media ownership goes a long way towards explaining why this is the case.
 Her book (now out in paperback) is both a fresh take on a familiar subject and an important contribution to eighteenth-century scholarship.

 Leslie Ritchie, David Garrick and the Mediation of Celebrity (Cambridge University Press: hardback, 2019; paperback, 2021).
-With thanks to The Johnson Society for permission to reproduce this article, which first appeared in Transactions (2022).
+With thanks to The Samuel Johnson Society of Lichfield for permission to reproduce this article, which first appeared in Transactions (2021).